strapi/strapi/docs/docs/core/utils/async.md

 ### When to use

-Everytime the code has to act with promises and iterate other them, an async utils function should be used.
+Every time the code has to act with promises and iterate other them, an async utils function should be used.

 ### Should I add my function here ?